getty-zig/getty.so/docs/user-guide/design/interfaces.md

     to decide what happens.
 Generally, a compile error is raised or an error is returned.

-The return value of a Getty interface is a `#!zig struct` namespace that contains two declarations: an __interface type__ and an __interface function__.
+The return value of a Getty interface is a `struct` namespace that contains two declarations: an __interface type__ and an __interface function__.
 A value of the interface type is an __interface value__.